-At St Paul’s CE (VA) Primary School, we have worked hard on the implementation of the 2014 National Curriculum, developing a 2-year rolling programme which means that Years 1 and 2 work together on a theme, Years 3 and 4 work together and Years 5 and 6 work together.
+At St Paul’s CE (VA) Primary School, we have developed a 2-year rolling programme which means that Years 1 and 2 work together on a theme, Years 3 and 4 work together and Years 5 and 6 work together.

-For the 2017-2018 academic year, we are studying Cycle 1.
-Some detail can be seen on the attachments below and greater detail can be found termly on Class pages.
+For the 2018 - 2019 academic year, we are studying Cycle B. Some detail can be seen on the attachments below and greater detail can be found termly on Class pages.
 If you would like to know more about what your child is studying, please speak in the first instance to your child’s class teacher.

 Reception Class follow the Early Years Foundation Stage Framework.